BryanSchuetz/mcp/all-project-pages/zambia-local-impact-activity.markdown

 ---
 title: Zambia—Local Impact Governance Project (Local Impact)
 ---
 date: 2020-11-11 09:24:00 Z
 published: false
-summary: 'Local Impact supports the transformation of subnational governance in Zambia to be more responsive to citizens'' needs to help the government improve both the enabling environment and development outcomes critical to advancing self-reliance. '
+summary: 'Local Impact supports the transformation of subnational governance in Zambia to be more responsive to citizens' needs to help the government improve both the enabling environment and development outcomes critical to advancing self-reliance. '
 start: 2020
-end: 2027
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Governance
 - Local Governance and Decentralization